 - Confusing small size with weak demand.
 A narrow bar matters only when volume, spread, close location, and context support the interpretation.

-When Weak Buying Interest Is Confirmed or Rejected
+When Weak Buying Interest Is Confirmed, Rejected, or Unresolved

 FAQ